mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 -->

 ## Job management and scheduling
-- Enhance DC/OS job handling capabilities by adding support for graphic processing units (GPU) with the new DC/OS configuration options `metronome_gpu_scheduling_behavior`, universal container runtime (UCR) containers, file-based secrets, and hybrid cloud deployments.
+- Enhance DC/OS job handling capabilities by adding support for the following:
+    - Graphic processing units (GPU) when creating new jobs in the DC/OS GUI or with the new DC/OS configuration option `metronome_gpu_scheduling_behavior`.
+    - Jobs running in universal container runtime (UCR) containers.
+    - File-based secrets.
+    - Hybrid cloud deployments.

-- Add support for the `IS` constraint operator and `@region` and `@zone` attributes.
+    - The `IS` constraint operator and the `@region` and `@zone` attributes.

 - Provide an option to enable or disable offer suppression when agents are idle.